-As more horror stories about bed bug infestations in New York, Chicago, San Diego and other cities surface, I become more and more thankful that I’ve never had to deal with the little buggers.
+As more horror stories about bed bug infestations in New York, Chicago, San Diego and other cities surface, I become more and more thankful that I’ve never had to deal with the little buggers, because with no doubt I’ll be contacting the pest control cincinnati bed bugs right away if it ever happens to me.
 From what I understand, it can take months to find out that you have a bed bug problem, and by that time, they may have infested your entire home.
 I also understand they are incredibly difficult to get rid of, sometimes requiring extreme measures.

-Here are some tips to help you avoid exposure to bed bugs when you bring new furniture into your home:
+Here are some tips from my friends at Orkin Termite Control Services to help you avoid exposure to bed bugs when you bring new furniture into your home:

 Inspect used pieces carefully

 You all know that I am a huge fun of used furniture from thrift stores, consignment stores, yard sales and curbside finds.
 However, the reality is that you have no idea of the conditions in which these pieces were housed before you find them.
 I would recommend inspecting a piece as carefully as possible before deciding to purchase.
 There is no guarantee you’ll find beg bugs even if they are present, but you’ll never know if you don’t check.
 After you bring a piece home, store it away from your main living areas until you’ve had time to clean it thoroughly, perhaps in a basement, garage or patio.
 If it is an upholstered piece, have it steam cleaned.

 Reupholster used pieces quickly